lucasrodes/whatstk/docs/source/code_examples/load_chat_gdrive.rst

 - Make sure to add yourself in Test users, as noted in `this thread <https://stackoverflow.com/questions/65980758/pydrive-quickstart-and-error-403-access-denied>`_
 - Select Desktop App instead of Web Application as the application type when creating the OAuth Client ID.

-Once you have downloaded the clients secrets, run :func:`gdrive_init <whatstk.utils.gdrive_init>`, which will guide you through the Authentification process.
+Once you have downloaded the clients secrets, run :func:`gdrive_init <whatstk.utils.gdrive.gdrive_init>`, which will guide you through the Authentification process.
 You will need to access a link via your browser and copy paste a verification code.

 .. code-block:: python